msa-1988/llmops-experiment-tracker-and-regression-gate/README.md

 Repository: `https://github.com/msa-1988/llmops-experiment-tracker-and-regression-gate`

-Build a compact `MLOps / LLMOps` control plane for model experimentation, evaluation, deployment gating, and interview-friendly observability.
+This repot builds a compact `MLOps / LLMOps` control plane for model experimentation, evaluation, deployment gating, and interview-friendly observability.

 This project turns the outputs of the earlier `Scientific TLDR LLM Studio` into a production-style workflow: